-- An autosomal recessive hereditary disease characterized by progressive degeneration of spinal cord and brainstem motor neurons resulting in hypotonia, atrophy of skeletal muscles, and generalized weakness (Zhang, et al. 2020) - Caused by a defect in the survival motor neuron 1 (SMN1) gene, with nearly all cases resulting from deletion, rearrangement, or mutation in SMN1 which significantly lower levels of a functioning SMN protein, resulting in a swift loss of motor neurons, the specialized cells that control muscle contraction - Most patients with SMA have homozygous deletion of exon 7 of SMN1 gene located on chromosome 5q13 but maintain ≥ 1 copy of SMN2 gene - Although approximately 95% of patients have the same homozygous deletion of the SMN1 gene, a significant range in clinical presentation/phenotypes exists (Cure SMA, 2018) - Generally divided into sub-types (SMA types 0, 1, 2, 3, and 4) based on disease onset and severity, usually correlating to levels of SMN protein.
+Spinal Muscular Atrophy (SMA) is an autosomal recessive hereditary disease characterized by progressive degeneration of spinal cord and brainstem motor neurons resulting in hypotonia, atrophy of skeletal muscles, and generalized weakness (Zhang, et al. 2020).
+It is caused by a defect in the survival motor neuron 1 (SMN1) gene, with nearly all cases resulting from deletion, rearrangement, or mutation in SMN1 which significantly lower levels of a functioning SMN protein, resulting in a swift loss of motor neurons, the specialized cells that control muscle contraction.
+Most patients with SMA have homozygous deletion of exon 7 of SMN1 gene located on chromosome 5q13 but maintain \geq 1 copy of SMN2 gene.
+Although approximately 95% of patients have the same homozygous deletion of the SMN1 gene, a significant range in clinical presentation/phenotypes exists (Cure SMA, 2018).
+It is estimated that SMA affects 1 per 8,000 to 10,000 people worldwide (Genetics Home Reference, 2019).

+SMA is generally divided into sub-types (SMA types 0, 1, 2, 3, and 4) based on disease onset and severity, usually correlating to levels of SMN protein.
 The most severe form of SMA Type I (Werdnig-Hoffman disease) typically results in death or the need for permanent breathing support by 2 years of age without treatment.
-(MDA.org) An overview of the different subtypes is in APPENDIX 1: Clinical Classification of SMA - Life expectancy is inversely related with the age of onset, with higher mortality rates associated with early disease onset. - Affects 1 per 8,000 to 10,000 people worldwide (Genetics Home Reference, 2019) - Associated with multiple clinical problems that affect respiratory, nutritional, orthopedic, rehabilitative, emotional, and social aspects of the disease.
-The clinical manifestations and disease severity of SMA are highly variable - The focus of treatment, prior to the approval of disease modifying therapies, has been on supportive care, symptomatic and related clinical problems that develop with age including, respiratory, nutritional, and orthopedic management: - pulmonary treatments including airway clearance and if needed, respiratory support - improving sleep quality through nocturnal noninvasive ventilation (often with bi-level positive pressure) - optimization of nutritional status - maintenance of fitness and endurance through regular exercise - occupational therapy to help with management of truncal and limb weakness - The leading cause of morbidity and mortality in SMA types I and II is respiratory failure
+(MDA.org).
+An overview of the different subtypes is available in 'Supplemental Information' section of policy (Table 1).
+Life expectancy of SMA patients is inversely related to the age of onset, with higher mortality rates associated with early disease onset.
+SMA is associated with multiple clinical problems that affect respiratory, nutritional, orthopedic, rehabilitative, emotional, and social aspects of the disease.
+The clinical manifestations and disease severity of SMA are highly variable.
+Prior to the approval of disease modifying therapies, the focus of treatment has been on supportive care, symptomatic and related clinical problems that develop with age including, respiratory, nutritional, and orthopedic management [i.e., pulmonary treatments including airway clearance and if needed, respiratory support; improving sleep quality through nocturnal noninvasive ventilation (often with bi-level positive pressure); optimization of nutritional status; maintenance of fitness and endurance through regular exercise; and occupational therapy to help with management of truncal and limb weakness].
+The leading cause of morbidity and mortality in SMA types I and II is respiratory failure.